David Luiz transfer: Chelsea star skips training as Arsenal consider late-window bid | Goal.com

 However, they are now set to turn their attentions towards David Luiz, with the club's new technical director Edu understood to be close to the 32-year-old's entourage.

-This development comes despite Luiz having only just agreed to sign a new two-year contract in west London in May following protracted negotiations lasting several months.
+This development comes despite Luiz having only just signed a new two-year contract in May following protracted negotiations lasting several months.

 The deal was the first two-year contract to be offered to a player over the age of 30 since 2011 after a policy was implemented to restrict older players to one-year rolling agreements.